 MP for Caerfyrddin

-“A party-loyal Plaid Cymru MP for Caerfyrddin who rarely attends votes, but votes with her party when present.”
+“A party-loyal Plaid Cymru backbencher who attends very few votes but votes with her party when present.”

-Ann Davies is the Plaid Cymru MP for Caerfyrddin, elected on 4 July 2024.
-She sits on the Welsh Affairs Committee and on the Dogs (Protection of Livestock) (Amendment) Bill committee, reflecting involvement in Welsh issues and rural/livestock matters.
+Ann Davies is a Plaid Cymru MP for Caerfyrddin, elected in July 2024.
+She sits on the Welsh Affairs Committee and on the Dogs (Protection of Livestock) (Amendment) Bill committee (from May 2025).
+The available data do not include details of her career prior to becoming an MP.

-She has 13 declared financial interests, including multiple miscellaneous entries, shareholdings, and land/property holdings (within or outside the UK), plus one employment/earnings item.
+Her declared financial interests include seven miscellaneous entries, three shareholdings, two land and property interests (within or outside the UK) and one employment/earnings entry.

 Generated 21 February 2026